dblanchardDev/arcgisrest/README.md

 &nbsp;

-<code>arcgisrest.utils.<b>readEsriJson</b>(response: requests.Response, action: str) -> dict</code> – Read the JSON from a request to an Esri server, raising an error for HTTP errors and ArcGIS errors.
+<code>arcgisrest.utils.<b>readEsriJson</b>(response: requests.Response, action: str) -> dict</code> – Read the JSON returned by a request to an Esri server, raising an exception for HTTP errors and ArcGIS errors (within the body of the response).

  * Parameters:
    * **response** – The response object to parse.